Celayix Home » How to Prevent Workplace Violence in Healthcare

 Rosa Diaz, Brooklyn Nine-Nine

 Workplace violence is a serious problem worldwide, particularly in the healthcare industry.
-If a patient is ill, they usually become irritated and act out in a medical setting.
+Patients who are ill usually become irritated and act out in a medical setting.

 Reducing workplace violence protects patients and caregivers, improves patient outcomes, produces a more comfortable work atmosphere, decreases staff turnover, and saves healthcare institutions and, by extension, taxpayers money.

-Registered nurses, other healthcare employees, and their employers must participate in creating, implementing, and improving workplace violence prevention programmes and adequately responding to its aftermath.
-Employee and employer participation is vital to the success of any workplace violence prevention programme.
+Registered nurses, other healthcare employees, and their employers must participate in creating, implementing, and improving workplace violence prevention programs and adequately responding to their aftermath.
+Employee and employer participation is vital to the success of any workplace violence prevention program.
 Only by taking these actions will Registered Nurses be able to address the issue of workplace violence.

 Written by Nippun Arora